Ehsan-Taheri/AR-BasketBall-IOS-Android/README.md

 # AR-BasketBall-IOS-Android
-Unity project with ARFoundation that simulate a Basketball game with using phone camera capable with Android and IOS
+Unity project with ARFoundation that simulates a Basketball game using a phone camera capable of Android and IOS